 The recently published post, “Life settlements in Canada: Right or Wrong?” by Richard Proteauc, considers the ethical objections in life settlements and discusses the moral consideration for this asset class.
 The nature of ethically investing in life settlements has been analysed in previous literature along with the opportunities for both investors and consumers.

-The conclusion of many cases is that provided that there is full transparency with the product and processes between all parties there appears to be no ethical issues in investing in this asset class.
+The conclusion of many cases is that provided that there is full transparency with the product and processes between all parties there appear to be no ethical issues in investing in this asset class.
 Richard’s post was very intriguing and inspired us to examine some of the ethical objections raised in the article and review some others.

 Why the Debate?